JairParra/GloVe-ML_Reproducibiliaty_Challenge/README.md

    - *Comments:* The repository uses code in C, python and bash; however the repository structure is very well organized, the code is fairly clean and well-commented, and they also include a demo.

  ## General Reproducibility Notes
+   - Standford pretrained vectors can be found at https://nlp.stanford.edu/projects/glove/
    - Most of these works and libraries at its core are purely dependent/based on Linux systems, with very little or no support for reproducibility in other systems like Windows.
 Please first follow the original setup instructions from the *GloVe* repository (https://github.com/stanfordnlp/GloVe).
    - The script modifications/and or additional scripts we implemented can be found inside the `Stanford_Glove/modified_tests` subdirectory.
 This folder also contains slightly modified versions of the tests for the python version.
    - In order to produce the vocaulary files, simply go to `Stanford_Glove/modified_tests/` and run the script `vocab_extractor.py` as